The Geo-Interactive Project and World Climate

 The World Climate experience is highly customizable to your program, your educators’ backgrounds, and your students’ needs.
 While some educators are drawn to World Climate for its STEM alignment, educators with backgrounds in English Language Arts, Social Studies, and the like have also led great experiences with World Climate.
 Our resources bring the scientific rigor so that you can focus on what will make this experience special for students.
 The following are some general steps TRIO educators typically take to run the World Climate Simulation in their program:

 - Get a general overview of World Climate by reviewing the Facilitator Guide and watching How to Facilitate World Climate.
+If you plan to run your event virtually, our online simulation tips, materials, and examples can be found here.

 - While the Facilitator Guide provides a great overview, you can also review the Facilitator Script and the digital and physical materials you will need the day of the event (see below) to prepare for your call.